Prix bas

 Auteur

 NEIGE SINNO is a French writer who has studied American literature in the United States and Mexico, and worked as a translator and literature professor.
 She is the author of two previous books, Le Camion and La Vie des rats.
 Born in France, she has lived in Mexico for the past 20 years.
 Her 2023 book, Triste tigre, won several of France’s top literary prizes and became the publishing sensation of the year.
-It will be published in English as Sad Tiger by Seven Stories, in a translation by Natasha Lehrer.
+It is published in English as Sad Tiger by Seven Stories Press, in a translation by Natasha Lehrer.

 NATASHA LEHRER is a prizewinning writer and translator.
 She writes regularly for the Times Literary Supplement, the Observer, and The Guardian among many others and translated works by Chantal Thomas, Vanessa Springora, Amin Maalouf, Victor Segalen, Robert Desnos, and Georges Bataille.
 In 2016 she was awarded the Scott Moncrieff prize for Suite for Barbara Loden by Nathalie Léger.
 She lives in France.